-- The figures listed in the table are accurate at the time of publication of this document.
+• The figures listed in the table are accurate at the time of publication of this document.
 However, these figures may change due to a later software update.
-For the latest figures, please contact your AudioCodes sales representative. - Registered Users is the maximum number of users that can be registered with the device.
-This applies to the supported application (SBC or CRP). - Regarding signaling, media, and transcoding session resources: - A signaling session is a SIP dialog session between two SIP entities, traversing the SBC and using one signaling session resource. - √ A media session is an audio (RTP or SRTP), fax (T.38), or video session between two SIP entities, traversing the SBC and using one media session resource. - A gateway session (i.e. TDM-RTP or TDM-SRTP) is also considered as a media session for the calculation of media sessions.
+For the latest figures, please contact your AudioCodes sales representative.

+- Registered Users is the maximum number of users that can be registered with the device.
+This applies to the supported application (SBC or CRP). - Regarding signaling, media, and transcoding session resources: - A signaling session is a SIP dialog session between two SIP entities, traversing the SBC and using one signaling session resource. - A media session is an audio (RTP or SRTP), fax (T.38), or video session between two SIP entities, traversing the SBC and using one media session resource. - A gateway session (i.e. TDM-RTP or TDM-SRTP) is also considered as a media session for the calculation of media sessions.
 In other words, the maximum Media Sessions specified in the table refer to the sum of Gateway and SBC sessions. - ✓ In case of direct media (i.e., Anti-tromboning / Non-Media Anchoring), where only SIP signaling traverses the SBC and media flows directly between the SIP entities, only a signaling session resource is used.
-Thus, for products with a greater signaling session capacity than media, even when media session resources have been exhausted, additional signaling sessions can still be handled for direct-media calls. - For call sessions requiring transcoding, one transcoding session resource is also used.
-For example, for a non-direct media call in which one leg uses G.711 and the other leg G.729, one signaling resource, one media session resource, and one transcoding session resource is used. - For Mediant 9000 SBC with Media Transcoders, each transcoding session is weighted as two RTP-RTP sessions without transcoding.
+Thus, for products with a greater signaling session capacity than media, even when media session resources have been exhausted, additional signaling sessions can still be handled for direct-media calls. - √ For call sessions requiring transcoding, one transcoding session resource is also used.
+For example, for a non-direct media call in which one leg uses G.711 and the other leg G.729, one signaling resource, one media session resource, and one transcoding session resource is used. - For Mediant 9000 SBC with Media Transcoders, the following limitations exist: Each transcoding session is weighted as two RTP-RTP sessions without transcoding.
 Therefore, the number of sessions without transcoding plus the doubled number of sessions with transcoding must be less than the maximum RTP-RTP figure specified in the table.
-As result, if all sessions are with transcoding, the maximum number of sessions is half the maximum RTP-RTP sessions without transcoding specified in the table.
+As result, if all sessions are with transcoding, the maximum number of sessions is half the maximum RTP-RTP sessions without transcoding specified in the table. - The maximum SRTP-RTP sessions is also effected by the above limitations.
+For example, if all sessions are using transcoding, the maximum number of SRTP-RTP sessions is also limited by half of the maximum RTP-RTP sessions without transcoding.